meshenger-app/meshenger-android/README.md

 ## Documentation

 Meshenger exchanges the contact name, public key and MAC address via QR-Code.
 The MAC address is used to create an IP address to connect to clients.
+This does not even need a DHCP server.
 The exchanged public key is used to authenticate/encrypt signaling data to establish a [WebRTC](https://webrtc.org/) session that can trasmit audio and video.

 Details can be found in the [Documentation](docs/Documentation.md)